When Diffusion Breaks Constraints: Sequential Autoregressive Generation with RL and MCTS: Experiments and Analysis

+\conciseparagraph{Methods studied} Table~\ref{tab:baselines} summarises the seven methods.
+All autoregressive, PPO, and search methods share the same \emph{pairwise} action mask: a precomputed anchor-aligned geometric filter that catches immediate overlaps but does not certify future feasibility (Appendix~\ref{app:action_mask}); search methods gain their advantage from look-ahead on top of this mask.
+Energy-guided diffusion~\citep{yu2023freedom} uses no discrete mask but encodes similar geometric preferences via a differentiable energy function with guidance scale $\beta$.
+A full-state discrete diffusion formulation would face an exponential joint state space: even a conservative count gives $7!\times100^6\approx5\times10^{15}$ ordered assemblies, mostly infeasible (Appendix~\ref{app:action_mask}).
+Reward-based baselines share the fine-tuned CLIP backbone to isolate the effect of pretraining and adversarial refinement.

+\conciseparagraph{Metric} Our \emph{primary} metric is the percentage of valid configurations (all seven pieces placed, no pairwise overlap, connected), since this is the hard-constraint property the task requires; FID (with both a pre-trained InceptionV3 and a KiloGram-fine-tuned CLIP) and the precision/recall metric of~\citet{kynkaanniemi2019improved} are \emph{supportive} indicators of likelihood, fidelity, and diversity.
+Full metric definitions are in Appendix~\ref{app:metrics}.

-\conciseparagraph{Implementation details} We use Jax to create and vectorise the Tangram assembly task.
-The MCTS is adapted from the MCTX package, which uses JAX to conduct parallelised batch training.
+\conciseparagraph{Implementation details} We use JAX to create and vectorise the Tangram assembly task.
+The MCTS is adapted from the Mctx package, which uses JAX to conduct parallelised batch training.
+The search experiments measure test-time-compute scaling on top of the same discrete generator family; runtime and hardware details are reported in Appendix~\ref{app:inference_cost}.
 For more details, please refer to Appendix~\ref{app:ch5_implementation_details}.

-\subsection{Main Result}
+\subsubsection{Main Result}

-We report the experimental results for the Tangram assembly task in Table~\ref{tab:ch5_main}.
-For this task, we evaluate the FID scores to evaluate the likelihood of the generated images and also compare the reward gain of different versions of the policy.
-We also quantitatively evaluate the diversity of the generated images via the precision-recall metric in image generation evaluation.
-Furthermore, in our method (GA Gumbel Muzero), we also compared different versions with various levels of Gumbel noise.
-We summarise the experimental findings in the following paragraphs.

-\textbf{Auto-regressive policies underperform; PPO improves validity but still underperforms search.} In Tangram assembly, auto-regressive samples often overlap and do not match the text, with higher FID and lower precision/recall.
-Using the same partial action mask that filters roughly 80\% of invalid actions, PPO post-training markedly increases non-overlap validity compared to the SFT auto-regressive policy (from $\approx$86--88\% to 99.3\%) and matches the search baseline on validity (99.3\%).
-Adversarial reward refinement further improves precision modestly, but FID and precision/recall remain worse than search.

-\textbf{Diffusion performs badly with data scarcity.} In our experiments, the diffusion baseline faces data scarcity issues, as there is only a limited training dataset for the text descriptions and final shapes.
-The diffusion tends to overfit the limited data, making it hard to generalise to novel descriptions.
-In addition, we found that even after massive training and strong gradient guidance, it still cannot satisfy the geometrical constraints.
-This might partially due to the small number of training data, but still shows the inherent limitation of diffusion model in constrained generation.

-\textbf{Search significantly helps the constrained generation.} With the search algorithm, our method has a high FID score in tangram assembly, and the configuration has very low chances of violating the geometrical constraints.

-\textbf{The reward network is not robust without Generative Adversarial training.} The Gumbel Muzero without Generative Adversarial Training has low reward gains and also relatively higher FID and lower precision and recall.
-All of the evidence suggests that the distribution of generated images is low in the labelled dataset.